Skip to Main Content

 You must apply online through the ASHP PhORCAS program (www.ashp.org/phorcas) (application documents are not to be mailed).

-1. Cover Letter -- please provide a cover letter for your application materials which addresses: a) your short and long term career goals, b) your thoughts on how a critical care residency will help you to achieve these goals, c) why you feel that a specialty residency is now the best career path for you, and d) any information about yourself and your candidacy which may not be apparent on other documents.
+1. Letter of Intent -- please provide a letter of intent with your application materials which address: a) your short and long-term career goals, b) your thoughts on how a cardiology residency will help you to achieve these goals, c) why you feel that a specialty residency is now the best career path for you, and d) any information about yourself and your candidacy which may not be apparent on other documents.

 2. A copy of your curriculum vitae (CV).